 In order to optimise the quality of the reinsurance asset on the Solvency II balance sheet, certain steps will need to be taken.
-Apart from the natural first step of seeking out a reinsurance counterparty with a good credit rating (bearing in mind that such ratings can and do change over time) it would be considered good practice to put appropriate collateral arrangements in place.
+Apart from the natural first step of seeking out a reinsurance counterparty with a good credit rating (bearing in mind that such ratings can and do change over time) it could be worth thinking about appropriate collateral arrangements.
 Such arrangements bring with them additional overhead (in the form of price, ongoing rebalancing and management of collateral balances) but they have the benefit of reducing the counterparty risk capital that needs to be held against exposure to the reinsurer by minimising loss-given-default.
 Collateral is a key distinguishing feature of the third country equivalence arrangements for reinsures under Solvency II.
-As outlined in section 6.4, reinsurers based in third countries which are not deemed to be equivalent may be required to post collateral in relation to the risks they reinsure into the EEA.
+As outlined in Section 7.5, reinsurers based in third countries which are not deemed to be equivalent may be required to post collateral in relation to the risks they reinsure into the EEA.

-Reinsurance is most commonly used to reduce underwriting risk, which was the second highest capital charge for solo insurance undertakings under QIS5, with life underwriting risk and non-life underwriting risk accounting for 23.7% and 52.4% of the diversified BSCR, respectively.
-Life insurance undertakings commonly transfer mortality risk to reinsurers as part of their day-to-day risk management strategy, generally through proportional reinsurance arrangements such as quota share.
-It is expected that this form of risk transfer will continue following the implementation of Solvency II, especially in markets where these types of reinsurance cover are priced more competitively than the insurer's pricing basis.
+Reinsurance is most commonly used to reduce underwriting risk, which was the second highest capital charge for solo insurance undertakings under QIS5, with non-life underwriting risk and life underwriting risk accounting for 52.4% and 23.7% of the diversified BSCR, respectively.